morozj01/react-native-tirl-validator/README.md

 #### Error Handling

 Occasionally the `validate()` function can return a property called `error`.
-The following is a list of common errors and how best to handle them based on their `message` property.
+The following is a list of common errors and how best to handle them based on the `error.message` property.

 | Error Message                                          | Description                                                                                  | Handling                                                                                        |
 | ------------------------------------------------------ | -------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |